acordonez/practice_with_ravelry/README.md

 ## Installation
 1. Clone the repo (git clone https://github.com/acordonez/practice_with_ravelry.git)
 2. Go to practice_with_ravelry directory
 3. Create a ravelry_auth.csv document.
-This document contains *username,password*.
+This document contains *username,password* for your Ravelry project.
 (Csv files have been added to .gitignore)

 ## How to use
 For running Jupyter Notebooks, see these instructions: https://jupyter.readthedocs.io/en/latest/running.html